JohnnyCasares/DashCamApp/TRIP_LOG_TESTING.md

 4. **Toggle the switch ON** (this is required - it's OFF by default)
 5. Tap anywhere on the "Trip Log" row to view existing logs (will be empty initially)

-### Step 2: Grant Location Permission
+### Step 2: Location Permission (Optional)
+- **Location permission is OPTIONAL** - the app will work without it
+- If you don't grant location permission:
+  - Trip logs will still be created
+  - GPS coordinates and speed will show as "N/A" in the log
+  - You'll see a toast: "Trip logging started (no GPS)"
+- If you grant location permission:
-- The app needs location permission to record GPS coordinates
+  - Trip logs will include GPS coordinates and speed
-- If not already granted, you'll see a toast message when recording starts
-- Grant "Allow all the time" or "Allow while using the app" for best results
+  - You'll see a toast: "Trip logging started"
+- To grant permission: Settings → Apps → DashCam → Permissions → Location

 ### Step 3: Record a Video
 1. Go back to the main screen